subashini7/prasanna_web/content/leaps/08HoloCam.md

 ### HoloCam: Low power target detector

-Standard target detection methods use cameras and computationally expensive algorithms that make them too power hungy and too slow for mobile monitoring.
+Standard target detectors use cameras and computationally expensive algorithms that make them too power hungy and too slow for mobile monitoring.
 We introduce HoloCam, a next generation target detector that combines a computer generated target hologram and a large-area detector to leverage optical correlation with a novel single-pixel spot/blur classifier.
 Holocam achieves